holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ```
 :::

 As it says, if you want to leave the nix development shell at any time, you can type `exit`.
 This will take you back to your familiar shell without any of the special Holochain dependencies.
 When you want to re-enter it, navigate to the `my_forum_app` folder and type `nix develop` again.
-But for now, install the Node Package Manager (npm) dependencies with:
+But for now, let's move on to installing the Node Package Manager (npm) dependencies with:

 ```shell
 npm install